 Civil Service Mobility offers an opportunity for permanent Civil Service staff members to apply for mobility through an open and transparent system.
 The establishment of the scheme fulfils one of the requirements of Action 15 of the Civil Service Renewal Plan; and Action 14 of the People Strategy for the Civil Service which calls for the further expansion of a coherent mobility policy to facilitate staff development.

 The Mobility scheme is being developed for the Civil Service on a phased basis:

-- Phase 1B will be for the general Civil Service grades of CO and EO for mobility within the zone of Dublin.
-Anticipated launch mid-2018.
+Phase 1B: Launched in 2019, and facilitates the general Civil Service grades of CO and EO for mobility within the Zone of Dublin.

 Equivalent Professional and Technical grades are not covered under early phases of the scheme and consideration will be given to mobility for these grades at a later date.

 When will a vacancy be filled through Civil Service Mobility?